Want to have an amazing tan even after the summer is gone? Then this homemade tanning oil is what you need…

 According to the Centers for Disease Control and Prevention (CDC), the highest rates of melanoma are in some of the cloudiest states, like Washington, Oregon, and Vermont.
 Rates are per 100,000 residents, and it should be noted that data is not available for Arkansas or Minnesota.
 Jul 2, 2014

 I do occasionally use this sunscreen or this one if I’m going to be out in the sun for a long time after safe sun exposure times without shade or layers, but in general– I prefer to get the free vitamin D and a little tan from its original source via moderate sun exposure.
 For children, I recommend the ones in this article.

-When I’m going to be at the garden, the park or the beach or somewhere where I can alternate between sun exposure or the shade of an umbrella, I prefer to just use coconut oil which nourishes and slightly protect my skin without blocking vitamin D (like most sunscreens do).
+When I’m going to be at the garden, the park, beach or somewhere where I can alternate between sun exposure or the shade of an umbrella, I prefer to just use coconut oil..
+Even though my homemade tanning oil is safe, I love coconut oil because it nourishes and slightly protects my skin without blocking vitamin D (like most sunscreens do).

-Throughout the years, I’ve used a variation of my homemade tanning oil and when a friend recently asked about a natural tanning oil, I thought it was time I share the recipe.
+Throughout the years, I’ve used a variation of my homemade tanning oil and when a friend recently asked about a chemical-free tanning lotion– I thought it was time I share the recipe.